ionuthodina/dev.hodina.net/cl7h7lvh30gwv1unv1k4d65z2.md

 ### My advice
 Keep coding for fun on these platforms, but realize that the skills acquired are just a small subset of developer experience.

+*Notes: The cover image is just for reference.
+The post is not complaining about a specific platform.
+It states an opinion about measuring correctly candidate skills.
+There are dozens of platforms that offer this service for tech companies and all use the same concept.*